 Your employer can request medical certification before approving leave in some situations.
 Your direct supervisor is not allowed to verify a medical certification, but a health care provider or administrator may be eligible to do so.
 This process can require medical certification of the serious health condition of the employee or employee’s family member.
 A second or third opinion may also be requested in some cases, as well as certification that you can safely resume your former job after taking FMLA leave.
 If you believe that your FMLA leave was denied unfairly, Tampa work discrimination attorneys may be able to provide you with legal representation.

 For more information on the FMLA and how it affects your right to medical leave, contact Florin Gray Bouzas Owens, LLC at (727) 254-5255 today.
 While employers are required to approve FMLA leave requests if all federal guidelines are met, discrimination does occur, leaving many employees unjustly terminated or refused the leave they need.
-Under most circumstances an employer is not allowed to refuse you continued employment for taking approved FMLA leave of which the employer was properly notified.
-Working with an Tampa work discrimination attorney may help you determine if you are eligible to take medical leave to care for yourself or a sick or injured loved one.
+Under most circumstances, an employer is not allowed to refuse you continued employment for taking approved FMLA leave of which the employer was properly notified.
+Working with a Tampa work discrimination attorney may help you determine if you are eligible to take medical leave to care for yourself or a sick or injured loved one.

 Contact Us Today